 MP for Runcorn and Helsby

 Sarah Pochin is the Reform UK Member of Parliament for Runcorn and Helsby, elected on 1 May 2025.
-The data available describes her current role and voting profile, but does not provide details of her career prior to entering Parliament.
+The available information does not include details of her prior career.
+In Parliament she sits as a backbench MP with a right-leaning voting profile.

-Declared financial interests include land and property (within or outside the UK), miscellaneous interests, and shareholdings.
+Declared financial interests include land and property, miscellaneous interests, and shareholdings.

 Generated 21 February 2026